jadensalas469466/notes/docs/Crypto/Brute Force/hydra.md

-This tool is a proof of concept code, to give researchers and security consultants the possibility to show how easy it would be to gain unauthorized access from remote to a system.
+Hydra is a parallelized login cracker which supports numerous protocols to attack.
+It is very fast and flexible, and new modules are easy to add.

 ## 1. Install

 安装

 ```
-┌──(sec@debian)-[~]
+┌──(nemo@debian)-[~]
 └─$ sudo apt install -y hydra
 ```